European river cruises are one of the most immersive and enjoyable ways to taste the diversity of Europe’s cultures, wines, foods, and activities.

 Day 8: Nuremberg, Germany

-Nuremberg is famous for being the site of the Nuremberg Trials (a series of trials that prosecuted Nazi leadership following World War II).
-Besides being a city rich in architectural and historic significance, Nuremberg is also known for its advances in the culinary world — specifically for being the birthplace of delicacies such as bratwurst sausages and gingerbread.
+Nuremberg is famous as the site of the Nuremberg Trials (a series of trials that prosecuted Nazi leadership following World War II).
+A city rich in architectural and historic significance, Nuremberg is also known for its advances in the culinary world — specifically for being the birthplace of delicacies such as bratwurst sausages and gingerbread.

 Day 9: Bamberg, Germany